 Alan R. Wagner

-Wagner is currently investigating human-robot trust and the conditions which encourage or discourage people from trusting robots as well the possibility of developing robots which will evaluate whether or not they can trust people.
-Application areas for these interests range from military to healthcare with particular emphasis on search and rescue and humanitarian applications.
+Wagner is currently investigating human-robot trust and the conditions that encourage or discourage people from trusting robots as well as the possibility of developing robots that will evaluate whether or not they can trust people.
+Application areas for these interests range from military to healthcare, with particular emphasis on search and rescue and humanitarian applications.

-Wagner’s research has won several awards including being selected for by the Air Force Young Investigator Program.
-His research on deception has gained significant notoriety in the media resulting in articles in the Wall Street Journal, New Scientist Magazine, the Journal of Science, and described as the 13th most important invention of 2010 by Time Magazine.
+Wagner’s research has won several awards, including being selected for by the Air Force Young Investigator Program.
+His research on deception has gained significant notoriety in the media resulting in articles in the Wall Street Journal, New Scientist Magazine, the Journal of Science, and was described as the 13th most important invention of 2010 by Time Magazine.